- What is audit? (word document)

 WHEN ENGAGING IN ANY OF THE PROJECTS LISTED BELOW, YOU MUST CHOOSE SOMETHING THAT IS RELEVANT TO GENERAL PRACTICE.

-Please click on a project type for more downloadable resources
+Please click on a project type for more specific guidance and a submitted example

 - An intro to audit and Y&H deanery requirements